November 26, 2019 by Heidi King

 If you follow the steps above, we promise it will be faster in the long run because you won’t have to redo it from scratch in six months.

 There are many more topics to cover surrounding battlecards, but these questions and answers provide a good overview to get you moving in the right direction.
-For an even deeper dive and to learn how to increase user engagement, join our upcoming webinar “Battlecards for the Win!”
+For an even deeper dive and to learn how to increase user engagement, check out our webinar “Battlecards for the Win!”

 Let's do it.
 Tell us a bit about yourself and we'll set up a time to wow you.Close